LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/CryptoPunks NFT Analysis Report.md

 <b>QUERY</b>

 ```
-/*Analysis of sales volume and average ETH price by day of the week.
+/*Analysis of sales volume, average ETH price, and USD Price by day of the week.
  * Order by the count of transactions in ascending order.
  */